MicrosoftDocs/SupportArticles-docs/support/sql/admin/backup-restore-operations.md

 ### Can I restore 32-bit backups on 64-bit servers, and vice-versa?

   Yes.
-Per the **Back Up and Restore of SQL Server Databases** topic, the SQL Server on-disk storage format is the same in the 64-bit and 32-bit environments.
+The SQL Server on-disk storage format is the same in the 64-bit and 32-bit environments.
 Therefore, backup and restore operations work across 32-bit and 64-bit environments.
-A backup that's created on a server instance that's running in one environment can be restored on a server instance that's running in the other environment.

 ## General troubleshooting tips